The Healthy Living Plan Blog using Logosynthesis®

 Is fear real power?

 “Real power is, I don’t even want to use the word: ‘Fear.’”
 Presidential Candidate Donald J. Trump in an interview with Bill Woodward and Robert Costa, March 31, 2016 Fear is a derailer ‘Is fear real power?’
 Certainly many will respond with a ‘Yes’ because it triggers a response and it drives action.
 But fear simply implies ‘power over others’.
 Fear relies on position and authority to trigger reactions in others.
-Fear does not allow space for others to generate … Read More
+Generating this emotion does not allow space for others … Read More

 How to improve productivity?
 Resolve reactions to the word ‘should’.

 Why improve productivity?
 Improving productivity allows us to achieve more with less.
 We often think of this as achieving more financial benefit with less of the organization’s financial resources.
 There is also great opportunity to achieve more with less of our personal resources.
 Think for a moment of the time and/or energy that goes in to building our personal resources: exercise; healthy eating; sleep and others.
-Significant energy expenditure in order to build our personal resources to have energy available … Read More
+We work hard to have energy available to spend on work.
+In turn, this … Read More

 What if?
 A paradigm shift.

-What if we can relieve our distress rather than have to learn to live with it?
-Think about this for a moment.
+What if we can relieve our distress rather than working so hard to cope?
+Embracing a paradigm shift from working so hard to cope with our stressors to learning how to relieve distress is powerful.
 We live our life and events happen.
 We react with a wide range of emotion, depending on the nature of the event.
 Distress is a combination of emotions, sensations and thoughts that result in a feeling of discomfort.
-We may notice that we get stuck in habitual reactive patterns as a result of this distress.
-The symptoms can … Read More
+We may notice that we get stuck … Read More

 How to build self-reliance, resilience and self-awareness.

 Confidence through experience is crucial.
 Self-reliance, resilience and self-awareness are all rooted in experiences.
-To be reliant on our own efforts and abilities requires that we gain confidence through our experiences.
-This confidence influences our resiliency, known as our ability to recover or adjust to misfortune or change.
-This confidence also influences our own awareness of our behaviour and emotional characteristics.
+To be reliant on your own efforts and abilities requires that you gain confidence through your experiences.
+This confidence influences your resiliency, known as your ability to recover or adjust to misfortune or change.
+Also, this confidence influences your awareness of your behaviour and emotional characteristics.
+That is not always easy.
 Self-reliance supports growth.
-In the book Sapiens: A Brief History of Humankind (Harari, 2015), the author makes the argument that … Read More
+In the book Sapiens: A Brief History of Humankind (Harari, 2015), the author makes … Read More

 Students First?
 Let’s Calm Reactive Behaviour.

 We are undergoing immense change and uncertainty.
-We all want to put students first, yet look around and it is easy to recognize an escalation in the pace of change.
+Certainly we all want to put students first.
+Yet look around and it is easy to recognize an escalation in the pace of change and uncertainty that is resulting in a shift in focus away from students.
 All of our systems are feeling the pressure of adapting to intense uncertainty and the external demands often exceed the ability to cope, resulting in breakdown.
-Schools feel the intensity every day, as children arrive with tensions from home, as parents react out of fear and frustration and teachers, … Read More
+Schools feel the intensity every day, as children arrive with … Read More

 Anxiety is common in Canada.
+Individuals are looking for a preferred treatment for anxiety.
 According to the Public Health Agency of Canada, mood and/or anxiety disorders are common and individuals are active in learning more about the condition: In 2013, an estimated 3 million Canadians (11.6%) aged 18 years or older reported that they had a mood and/or anxiety disorder.
-Most people with mood and/or anxiety disorder(s) are currently taking, or have taken, prescription medication(s) (93%), but few (20%) have received psychological counselling to help manage their disorder(s).
-83% said that … Read More
+Most people with mood and/or anxiety disorder(s) are currently taking, or have taken, prescription medication(s) (93%), but few (20%) have received … Read More

 Love and kindness.

 Love and kindness as feelings.
 Love and kindness.
-If we consider these words as feelings rather than choices, we recognize the sensations as coming from the heart and not the head.
+Consider these words as feelings rather than choices.
+Then we can recognize the sensations as coming from the heart and not the head.
 When we feel love and kindness, we experience sensations in our body, generally in the area of our heart.
 We often see a person or hear a voice that triggers these sensations.
-Different people will trigger varying degrees of intensity of emotion and we will feel different sensations in … Read More
+Different people will trigger varying degrees of intensity of emotion.
+And we will feel different sensations in … Read More

 MYActionsMatter